 According to A Civil War History of the 47th Regiment of Pennsylvania Volunteers, authored by Lewis Schmidt, the initial recruitment for members to fill Company B of the 47th Regiment, Pennsylvania Volunteers began in Allentown, Lehigh County, Pennsylvania.
 These men then became one of the first two of four companies from Allentown to muster in, which they did at Camp Curtin in Harrisburg on the final two days of August 1861.

 Military records at the time of his second enlistment described Edwin Minnich as being a 5’5” tall printer and resident of Lehigh County who had brown hair, hazel eyes and a light complexion.

 Following a brief training period in light infantry tactics, the 47th Pennsylvanians headed for Washington, D.C.
 Stationed about two miles from the White House, they made their new home at “Camp Kalorama” on the Kalorama Heights near Georgetown beginning 21 September.
-Henry D. Wharton, a Musician with the regiment’s C Company who would become a frequently chronicler of the regiment’s activities throughout the war, penned the following update for the Sunbury American newspaper on 22 September:
+Henry D. Wharton, a Musician with the regiment’s C Company who would become a frequent chronicler of the regiment’s activities throughout the war, penned the following update for the Sunbury American newspaper on 22 September: